Trail Guide to The Little Beehive & Big Beehive Hikes

 The Beehive Circuit

 To better understand the route and the locations of the points of interest, look at the maps above.
-This is the full Beehive Circuit route which is just under 13km in length and gains about 650 meters in elevation – depending on which route you take.
+This is the full Beehive Circuit route, which is just under 13 km in length and gains about 650 metres in elevation, depending on which route you take.
 It’s a pretty big day for most people, but anyone with decent fitness and hiking experience should be able to handle the hike.

-You can shorten the hike by cutting out the Little Beehive for a moderate version, though it’s not a long detour to get to the viewpoint.
-Then the next would be to do only the Little Beehive Hike and not the Big Beehive.
-This is an easy version of the Beehive hikes.
+You can shorten the hike by skipping the Little Beehive for a moderate version, though it’s not a long detour to reach the viewpoint.
+Then the next step would be to do only the Little Beehive Hike, not the Big Beehive.
+This is the easiest version of the Beehive hikes.

 The last would be to simply do the Lake Agnes Teahouse Hike, but you’d miss out on the views over Lake Louise from the Beehive Lookouts, and they honestly aren’t much further once you reach Lake Agnes.

-- The view from the Big Beehive is slightly better in our opinion, so if you only have time for one go big.
-That being said, the views from both are surreal and will quite literally be one of the most spell binding landscapes you’ll ever witness.
-We’ve explored plenty of the park and still consider this route one of the most spectacular in the park despite the crowds and popularity.
+- The view from the Big Beehive is slightly better in our opinion, so if you only have time for one, go big.
+That being said, the views from both are surreal and will quite literally be one of the most spellbinding landscapes you’ll ever witness.

 - The Big Beehive tends to be busier than the Little Beehive, despite being more difficult.

-- Please, refrain from the use of the restroom facilities at Lake Agnes.
-There is no sewage and a long drop toilet is used to collect human waste.
-Due to the sheer number of hikers who choose to use the restroom at Lake Agnes a daily helicopter collection of sewage is needed to remove the waste.
-That’s right the helicopter many hikers will see is not dropping off supplies but collecting hiker’s poop.
-There are public restrooms at the Lake Louise Parking Area so go there before tackling the trail.
+- Please refrain from the use of the restroom facilities at Lake Agnes.
+There is no sewage system, and a long-drop toilet is used to collect human waste.
+Due to the sheer number of hikers who choose to use the restroom at Lake Agnes, a helicopter collection of sewage is needed to remove the waste.
+That’s right; the helicopter many hikers will see is not dropping off supplies, but collecting hikers’ poop.
+There are public restrooms with flush toilets at the Lake Louise Parking Area, so go there before tackling the trail.

 How Hard is the Beehive Circuit?

-The Beehive Circuit – the Big Beehive hike and the Little Beehive hike are varying degrees in difficulty.
-However, none of them are too difficult as the terrain is simple, trails well maintained, and the incline is gradual along the trail with no scrambling.
+The Beehive Circuit – the Big Beehive hike and the Little Beehive hike – are varying degrees in difficulty.
+However, neither of them is too difficult as the terrain is simple, the trails are well-maintained, and the incline is gradual along the trail with no scrambling.
 We’d say most able-bodied hikers should be able to make it to the Lake Agnes Teahouse and onward to the Beehives.

 The Beehive Circuit Hike Duration

-The Beehive hikes and circuit duration vary greatly as there are so many options to extend the hike or shorten the hike.
-If you complete the full Beehive Circuit (Lake Agnes, Little Beehive hike, and Big Beehive hike), plan for the hike to take between 3-7 hours.
+The Beehive hikes and circuit durations vary widely, as there are many options to extend or shorten the hike.
+If you complete the full Beehive Circuit (Lake Agnes, Little Beehive hike, and Big Beehive hike), plan for the hike to take between 3 and 7 hours.
 Three on the very fast end and seven on the slower end.
 Make sure to pack a lunch that’s great to enjoy on Lake Agnes or from the top of the Big Beehive.

 When Can You Hike The Beehive Circuit?

-The hike is best done in the summer months, from June – September.
-In the shoulder months of late May and October, hikers should expect to find snow and ice on the trail, but not enough to make navigation difficult, but it all depends on the year.
-If there is significant snow on the trail travel to the Big Beehive should be avoided as it crosses an avalanche path.
+The hike is best done in the summer, from June to September.
+In the shoulder months of late May and October, hikers should expect to find snow and ice on the trail, but not enough to make navigation difficult; it all depends on the year.
+If there is significant snow on the trail, travel to the Big Beehive should be avoided as it crosses an avalanche path.

 If you are visiting Banff in the fall, you can see a few larches around Lake Agnes from the Big Beehive come Late September, but the larch views are better from the top of Devil’s Thumb.